kevinnjagi44/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis/README.md

 - To develop a methodological approach to making ML models more **robust** (that is maintaining good results under changes in the underlying data)

 ## Project overview
-- **Project report**: Multiple Sclerosis - From Predictions To Sensitivity Analysis And Robust Models.pdf
+- **Project report**: Multiple Sclerosis - From Predictions To Sensitivity Analysis And Robust https://raw.githubusercontent.com/kevinnjagi44/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis/master/untainted/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis.zip
-- **Project poster**: Personalized treatment prediction for MultipleSclerosis.pdf
+- **Project poster**: Personalized treatment prediction for https://raw.githubusercontent.com/kevinnjagi44/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis/master/untainted/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis.zip

 ## Code files
 The code is half in R and half in Julia.
-In general the code can be run, but it requires an IAI licence: https://www.interpretable.ai/technology.html.
-To counter this, I am also publishing pdf versions of the Jupyter Notebooks, so the results can be viewed.
+In general the code can be run, but it requires an IAI licence: https://raw.githubusercontent.com/kevinnjagi44/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis/master/untainted/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis.zip To counter this, I am also publishing pdf versions of the Jupyter Notebooks, so the results can be viewed.

-- data_exploration.rmd contains all the feature engineering steps this project required.
+- https://raw.githubusercontent.com/kevinnjagi44/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis/master/untainted/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis.zip contains all the feature engineering steps this project required.
 - OCT_models containts the intials models and cross-validation
 - CART_GLM_Sensitivity contains sensitivity analysis of CART Model and it's robustification throught generating a more robut training set.
 It also contains a multinomial lasso-regularized logistic model, trained both on the classic data set and the robust one.
 - kmeans_presctiption contains the kmeans prescriptive algorithm and its sensitivity analysis